markopuza/markopuza.github.io/index.markdown

 ### WHEN?

-**December 21-22**, exact times TBD (around 9-17:00 on Sat and 9-14:00 on Sun).
+**December 21-22**, (9-17:00 on Sat and 9-14:00 on Sun).
 Let us know below if you need a place to stay on Friday/Saturday night - we'll have a limited number of spots in a sleeping hall.

 ### WHERE?